cbg-ethz/V-pipe/README.md

 If you use this software in your research, please cite:

-Posada-Céspedes S., Seifert D., Topolsky I., Metzner K.J., and Beerenwinkel N.
+Posada-Céspedes S., Seifert D., Topolsky I., Jablonski K., Metzner K.J., and Beerenwinkel N. 2021.
 "V-pipe: a computational pipeline for assessing viral genetic diversity from high-throughput sequencing data."
 _Bioinformatics_, January. doi:[10.1093/bioinformatics/btab015](https://doi.org/10.1093/bioinformatics/btab015).